harrisonlab/AMF-strawberry_RNA-seq/README.md

 # dereplicate.pl - usearch will do this
 # sort_fasta.pl - usearch will do this
 # derep_fragments.pl # this is mega slow
-usearch -cluster_fast -id 1 -strand plus -sort length # this is miles faster, but memory will limit the number of transcripts that can be processed - good reason to buy 64bit version?
+usearch9 -cluster_fast in.fa -id 1 -strand plus -sort length -centroids out.fa # this is miles faster, but memory will limit the number of transcripts that can be processed - good reason to buy 64bit version?

 #dereplicate_v2.pl trinity_D20_C35.Trinity.fasta> trinity_D20_C35_dereplicated.fasta